The client understands and agrees to the following:

 3) Traffic Violations.
 You must report and perhaps turn in to the rental or lease company any parking, toll-road or other tickets you knowingly receive during your rental or lease.
 You of course, not the rental or lease company, are responsible for paying for these tickets.
 Given the increased use of automated cameras and the like to detect such violations, there is a considerable and increasing chance that you will be issued such ticket without knowing it has been issued.
 Such tickets are sometimes delivered to the rental or lease company, which company would then rightly hold you responsible for paying the fine.
 Increasingly though, especially as nations are more able and willing to share information, such tickets are successfully delivered directly to the customer by the municipality or other issuing entity.
 Cash-strapped municipalities and other governments are more motivated and enabled than ever before to successfully obtain revenue by way of issuing such tickets.
 To our knowledge these government entities are not targeting particular groups such as foreign motorists.
 However, the fact is that foreign motorists — especially those operating rental or lease vehicles — tend to assume that they are significantly immune to suffering the consequences of violating traffic rules or regulations.
 That assumption used to be rather well founded but it no longer is.

 4) Vehicle Damage.
-Motorhomes tend to be more expensive to repair than cars, chiefly because the pieces involved — e.g. side panels, windshield, etc — are larger.
-Thus even surface marks, scratches, and windshield chips cost more.
-As with car rentals, such damages are not considered normal wear and tear.
-Your security deposit will be debited for vehicle damage.
-However, depending on logistics and the severity of damage, a damaged rental vehicle might not be repaired for some time after the rental.
+Motorhomes tend to be more expensive to repair than cars, chiefly because the pieces involved — e.g. side panels, windshield, etc — are larger and are produced in relatively smaller numbers.
+Thus even surface marks, scratches, and windshield chips represent a larger negative value.
+If the vendor does not consider a damage a result of normal wear and tear, the vendor will hold the client liable for the damage and will at least debit the client's security deposit up to the applicable deductible.
+Depending on logistics and the severity of damage, a damaged rental vehicle might not be repaired for some time after the rental.
 In fact the vendor (rental company) is not even obligated to get the damages repaired; as owners or leasers of the vehicle, they might choose to sell the vehicle as-is and thus absorb by way of a lower sale price the cost of damages.
-Hence it is the industry standard that qualified mechanics employed at or by the vendor estimate the cost of damages and that the vendor charge for damages based on those estimates.
+Hence it is the industry standard that qualified mechanics employed at or contracted by the vendor estimate the cost of damages and that the vendor charge for damages based on those estimates.
 Generally vendors try to let cosmetic damages accumulate to a sort of optimal point relative to aesthetic sensibilities, demand for the vehicle, the number of parts (e.g. side panels) involved, and the value of the damages.
 By thus bundling damages they spread the risk, resulting in increased vehicle availability and an insurance deductible/excess which is lower than it otherwise would be.
+Regardless of whether a repair or subset of repairs is outsourced or done in-house or whether a repair or set of repairs is never actually made but rather the vehicle is sold as-is, the crux of the matter consists of a description of the damages that occurred during the rental and the monetary cost associated with those damages and devolving onto the rental company (one way or another), which costs are of course passed on to the rental customer (subject to the terms of the rental contact, e.g. insurance deductible/excess) and then perhaps onto the rental customer's own insurance company (subject to the terms of that auto or travel insurance contract).
+As such, damage invoices produced by the rental company (rather than by a third party repair shop) are to be considered sufficient for a customer's insurance company's needs.

 5) Problems.
 You must report any motor or equipment problem, however minor, to the vendor immediately.
 The vendor must have an opportunity to fix the problem and keep the vehicle safe.
 You cannot claim, and may be responsible for, damages resulting from unreported vehicle problems.